Ishgar14/Wallpapers/README.md

 # Wallpapers
 My Collection of PC Wallpapers.

 It mostly consists of digital art.
-I update it weekly.

 # Want to get latest wallpapers from repository?
 1. Download [git](https://git-scm.com/) on your system